Nauchnik/CAMBALA/README.md

 ### CITATION

-CAMBALA Inversion Tools can be cited as follows:
+CAMBALA Inversion tools can be cited as follows:

 ```
 @article{ZaikinP16-OIDP,